 • There are no make-up days planned at this time.

-• If you know ahead of time that your child has a prior commitment, please let us know at the beginning of enrollment.
+• If you know ahead of time that your child has a prior commitment like out of country travel for example, please let us know at the beginning of enrollment.

 • If you are new and your child doesn't want to return after the first time, you will be fully refunded for the remainder of your payment!

 Click on us to learn more...(Current bios of Miss Beth and Miss Marie coming soon!!

 We offer a wholesome, seasonal, farm life experience for your young child that allows them to experience and interact with the natural world in a tangible way.
 Such sensory discoveries help them to understand their place and purpose in the world which increases their self-confidence, enhances their curiosity, and reinforces a love for nature and the outdoors.

 Buds & Blossoms is born out of my own and my husband’s journey with our four grown children, and our exposure and experience with several early childhood education philosophies, such as those of: Rudolf Steiner (Waldorf Education), which focuses on an early years education that provides practical, hands-on activities and environments that encourage creative play; Louis Malaguzzi (Reggio Emilia Approach), which contends that children learn the principles of respect, responsibility, and community through exploration and discovery in a supportive and enriching environment; Charlotte Mason, which emphasizes the value of living books, i.e., those written by one person with a passion for the topic and a broad command of the language; the Classical Christian Model, which outlines the three phases of learning in the Trivium, each with a different purpose and each roughly coordinated with human development; and Maria Montessori (Montessori Education), which respects and appreciates a child’s natural psychological, physical, and social development.